London Borough of Islington (24 021 117)

 My assessment

-- Miss X is a council tenant and is the only occupant of a three-bedroom property.
+- Miss X is a council tenant and the only occupant of three-bedroom accommodation.
 The housing element of her universal credit is reduced by 25% because of this.
+Miss X is also unhappy about the condition of the property.
+The Council has accepted Miss X’s request for a transfer to smaller accommodation, but says she has not engaged with its efforts to provide alternative accommodation.

-- Miss X has complaints relating to her housing situation and discretionary housing payment (DHP) applications dating back to 2021.
-The Council confirmed these complaints had been responded to at the time.
-As there are no good reasons for why Miss X could not have brought these complaints to us earlier, we will not exercise discretion to consider the late complaints.
+- Miss X has complaints about her housing conditions and discretionary housing payment (DHP) applications dating back to 2021.
+The Council confirmed it replied to these complaints.
+We cannot investigate its actions as a landlord, including to do with the transfer application and repairs or maintenance.
+There is no good reason Miss X could not have complained to us earlier, so we will not consider elements of her complaint we have power to, but which are late.

-- I have considered Miss X’s complaint about the Council declining her DHP application for the 2024/25 financial year as this matter occurred within the last 12 months.
+- I have considered Miss X’s complaint about the Council declining her DHP application for the 2024/25 financial year, as this matter happened within the last 12 months.

-- The Council considered Miss X’s application and outlined its reasons for declining:
+- The Council considered Miss X’s application and supporting information, and decided not to agree because:

-- It previously provided DHP awards to support Miss X with moving to another property.
-However, her situation had still not changed.
+- It previously provided DHP awards to support Miss X with moving to another property, but her situation has still not changed.

-- Miss X had not attended property viewings, not answered her phone for views, and declined properties.
-Therefore, the Council was not convinced she had any intention to downsize.
+- Miss X had not attended property viewings, not answered her phone so it could arrange viewings, and declined offers of accommodation.
+The Council said it was not satisfied Miss X had any intent to move.

-- DHP awards are not an ongoing benefit entitlement and are meant to be a short term solution to enable the applicant to resolve their situation.
+- DHP awards are not a continuing benefit but a short term solution to enable an applicant to resolve their immediate difficulties.

-- Previously awards of DHP does not guarantee that a further award will be made later even if the applicant’s circumstances have not changed.
+- Previous awards of DHP do not guarantee the Council would make a further award even if the applicant’s circumstances have not changed.

 Final decision